jihunhwang/jihunhwang.github.io/index.markdown

 <font size="4">
 <p>
 My name is Jimmy Hwang.
 I am currently studying for a master's degree in <a href="https://www.cics.umass.edu/">Computer Science</a> at <a href="https://www.umass.edu/">UMass Amherst</a>.
-Before that, I was an undergraduate student majoring <a href="https://www.math.umass.edu/">Mathematics</a> and <a href="https://www.cics.umass.edu/">Computer Science</a>, and minoring in <a href="https://www.physics.umass.edu/">Physics</a>.
+Before that, I was an undergraduate student majoring <a href="https://www.math.umass.edu/">Mathematics</a> and <a href="https://www.cics.umass.edu/">Computer Science</a>, with a minor in <a href="https://www.physics.umass.edu/">Physics</a>.
 </p>

 <p>